Norton Commando Build

 After sitting non-running and partially disassembled for 20+ years, this 1974 Roadster is getting a complete overhaul front to back.

-Other Bad Stuff - The front forks were badly pitted, and the only solution was to remove and replace the fork tubes.
+Both front forks were badly pitted, and the only solution was to remove and replace the fork tubes.

 Read: Front Fork Disassembly